jdubois/jdubois-langchain4j-demo/README.md

 Then you can access the base URL, where you find the Web UI: [http://localhost:8080/](http://localhost:8080/).

+That main page will also describe the current configuration: this will help you to know if you have configured the application correctly.

-The demos are available in the top menu.
+The demos are available in the menus at the top.